 From the first experience with music class in pre-kindergarten through exploration of music, theater and dance in middle school and advanced performing arts courses in upper school, our curriculum is designed to broaden and deepen student perception and understanding of themselves and others.

 Our classroom environments encourage students to discover their own potential as performers.

-Click here for a feature on a group of Princeton Day School Upper School students who were invited to perform at the Edinburgh Fringe Festival in Scotland this summer.
+Click here (2014) for highlights from Princeton Day School Upper School students' performances at the Edinburgh Fringe Festival in Scotland.